TNG/JGiven/README.md

 ## Getting Started

-Start by reading the [documentation](http://jgiven.org/docs/) section on JGiven's website.
+1. Start by reading the [documentation](http://jgiven.org/docs/) section on JGiven's website.
+2. See the [talk](http://www.techcast.com/events/bigtechday8/maffei-1345/) on JGiven held on the TNG Big TechDay

 ## License